 Frequently asked questions

-Here is a list of frequently asked questions (FAQs) and answers on the Digital Schools Awards European pilot programme and related topics.
+Here is a list of frequently asked questions (FAQs) and answers on the Digital Schools Awards European programme and related topics.

 The SELFIE Digital Schools Awards programme is currently being piloted in 75 secondary schools in five countries and is by invitation.
 If successful, the ambition is to extend the programme to all schools in Europe.